fracpete/python-weka-wrapper/README.md

 ## Installation

-Detailed instructions on installing the library are located [here](http://pythonhosted.org/python-weka-wrapper/install.html).
+Detailed instructions and links to videos on installing the library are located [here](http://pythonhosted.org/python-weka-wrapper/install.html).

 Please note, that you need a build environment to compile some libraries from source.